Tony Martin (American singer): Life and career

 Alvin Morris was born on December 25, 1913, in San Francisco, the son of Hattie (née Smith) and Edward Clarence Morris.
 His family was Jewish, and all of his grandparents had emigrated from Eastern Europe.
 He was raised in Oakland, California.
-At the age of ten, he received a saxophone as a gift from his grandmother.
-He went to Oakland High School and St Mary's College.
+At the age of ten he received a saxophone as a gift from his grandmother.
+He went to Oakland Technical High School and Saint Mary's College of California.

-In his grammar school glee club, he became an instrumentalist and singer, playing both saxophone and clarinet.
+In his grammar school glee club he became an instrumentalist and singer, playing both saxophone and clarinet.
 He formed his first band, named "The Red Peppers," when he was at Oakland Technical High School, eventually joining the band of a local orchestra leader, Tom Gerun, as a saxophone player sitting alongside the future bandleader Woody Herman.
 He attended Saint Mary's College of California during the mid-1930s.
 After college, he left Gerun's band to go to Hollywood to try films.
 It was at that time that he adopted the stage name of Tony Martin.

-On the radio, Martin sang and was the master of ceremonies on Tune-Up Time, with Andre Kostelanetz, on CBS in the early 1940s.
+On the radio Martin sang and was the master of ceremonies on Tune-Up Time, with Andre Kostelanetz, on CBS in the early 1940s.
 He had a television program on NBC in the mid-1950s.

 He was a featured vocalist on the George Burns and Gracie Allen radio program.
 On the show Allen playfully flirted with Tony, often threatening to fire him.
 Allen would say things like, "Oh, Tony, you look so tired, why don't you rest your lips on mine?"

-In films, Martin was first cast in several bit parts, including a role as a sailor in Follow the Fleet (1936), starring Fred Astaire and Ginger Rogers.
-He eventually signed with 20th Century-Fox and then Metro-Goldwyn-Mayer in which he starred in several musicals.
-Between 1938 and 1942, he made several hit records for Decca.
-In 1941, Martin received equal billing with the Marx Brothers in their final MGM film, The Big Store, in an effort to lure pop music fans and as an indication of MGM's diminished interest in the comedy team.
-In the film, he played a rising singer and performed "Tenement Symphony," which was written by Hal Borne, who became his long-time musical director.
+In films Martin was first cast in several bit parts, including a role as a sailor in Follow the Fleet (1936), starring Fred Astaire and Ginger Rogers.
+He eventually signed with 20th Century-Fox and then Metro-Goldwyn-Mayer where he starred in several musicals.
+Between 1938 and 1942 he made several hit records for Decca.
+In 1941 Martin received equal billing with the Marx Brothers in their final MGM film, The Big Store, in an effort to lure pop music fans and as an indication of MGM's diminished interest in the comedy team.
+In the film he played a rising singer and performed "Tenement Symphony," which was written by Hal Borne, who became his longtime musical director.
 Martin was the last surviving actor to co-star with the Marx Brothers.

 Martin joined the United States Navy in 1942 as a chief specialist, the equivalent of a chief petty officer.
 He was dismissed from the service that year for "unfitness" after he testified at the court-martial of a Naval procurement officer.
 He enlisted as a specialist after the officer twice failed to obtain a commission for him.
 Martin said that he had given the officer an auto worth $950 to "facilitate" his enlistment.
 At the time of his dismissal, the Navy said that removal for unfitness was not equivalent to a dishonorable discharge and "does not carry degradation."